I am James Wood, founder of BowlingAdvisor. I have been bowling since I was 15. Got some edge there.

 Great, you’ve got the equipment covered, now how to do this without looking foolish?
 If this was a planned journey to the bowling alley, there are a few things you can do at home—before you go.
 YouTube is a wonderful tool to use and very helpful in this case as well.

 This will help you feel a bit more comfortable when you actually step on the lane for the first time.
-Also, once at the bowling alley watch some of the other bowlers around you.
+Once you're at the bowling alley, watch some of the other bowlers around you.
 There are likely a few there that you can watch to see a decent approach in action.

 If you want to see more instruction, while still in YouTube, search “four-step bowling approach” for more on the four-step-approach.
 If your first time bowling is/was a spur-of-the-moment event, you are probably reading this after you bowled.

 I hope that you did well and didn’t injure yourself or any innocent bystanders.